Porphyrytic/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/NA_analysis-1.png)

 The missing data form the columns (date) of the heatmap above.
 This and the absence of oblique trends suggests that the missing values can be replaced with values imputed by the rows (interval) of the heatmap.
-Since the interval means were calculated in the previous step, these were used here:
+Since the interval means were calculated in the previous step, these values were used here:

 ```r
 ACT2 <-ACT